orx/orx/README.md

 [Orx](https://orx-project.org) is a 2D-oriented, data-driven, portable game engine focused primarily on ease of use and powerful features.
 See below for a list of supported platforms.

-This is a release candidate for orx v1.12.
+This is a release candidate for orx v1.13.
 If you find any bugs, please report them on the [forum](https://forum.orx-project.org), in the "Bug report - Feature request" board, or via orx's [issue page/tracker](https://github.com/orx/orx/issues).

 Some notable features of the engine are:

+- powerful config system that makes orx data-driven and provides an easy to use load/save system
 - hardware-accelerated rendering that provides: translation, anisotropic scale, rotation, transparency (alpha blending), different blending modes, coloring, tiling and mirroring
-- advanced rendering features such as MRT (Multiple Render Targets) support and easy compositing
+- advanced rendering features such as MRT (Multiple Render Targets), offscreen rendering, flexible pipeline & easy compositing
-- powerful config system that makes orx data-driven and provides an easy to use load/save system
-- powerful resource management allowing for easy multi-platform data support and patching
+- advanced resource management allowing for easy multi-platform data support and patching
-- automatic hotloading of resources upon modification on disk shortens drastically iteration times
+- automatic hotloading of resources upon modification on disk drastically shortens iteration times
 - timelines and commands modules allow for config-driven scripting-like features
-- interactive console can execute commands at runtime (very useful for tweaking/debug purposes)
+- interactive console can execute commands at runtime (very useful for tweaking/debugging purposes)
 - advanced animation engine (including a chaining graph & custom animation events for synchronization)
 - fragment (pixel) shader support
 - visual FXs based on curve combinations